How Much Compensation For Bowel Damage

 Bowel injuries can happen for a variety of reasons.
 Some are a result of clinical negligence from a surgeon or doctor while others could be the result of a high-impact collision.
 If you have suffered a perforated or ruptured bowel as a result of clinical negligence or an accident, you could be entitled to claim compensation for a perforated bowel.

 Our experienced team of clinical negligence solicitors are ready to assist you.
 Call us today on 0800 342 3206 or contact our team online via this website.

 What is a perforated bowel?

 A perforated bowel is a rip or tear in the lining of the stomach or the small or large intestine.
-Usually, waste is processed safely through the body, but a perforated bowel can allow waste to leach into the bloodstream.
+Usually, waste is processed safely through the body, but a perforated bowel can allow waste to leak into the bloodstream.
 This can cause serious infections and complications, such as sepsis or peritonitis.

 Sometimes the bowel is perforated when mistakes take place during surgery.
 It might also rupture on its own accord, following an instance of clinical negligence, for example, if a condition like Crohn’s disease is not treated correctly or in a timely manner.
 In cases like this, the individual is usually able to claim clinical negligence compensation.

 In other cases, bowel injuries are sustained in high-impact road traffic accidents.
 Abdominal trauma (and subsequent bowel injury) can be caused by a seatbelt following rapid deceleration.
 Sometimes, bowel injuries are also sustained by cyclists and motorcyclists involved in accidents on the road.
 If you have sustained a bowel injury in a road traffic accident that wasn’t your fault, you are likely to be eligible to claim compensation.